mongodb/mongodbatlas-cloudformation-resources/cfn-resources/federated-database-instance/docs/collection.md

 #### DataSources

-Array that contains the data stores that map to a collection for this data lake.
+Array that contains the data stores that map to a collection for this Atlas Data Federation.

 _Required_: No